hawley-jeffrey-bah/payment-accuracy/website/pages/programs/usda-food-and-nutrition-service-fns-supplemental-nutrition-a-8824f439.md

     Financial: 1236.670003
     Inability_to_Access_Data: 0.0
     cyp5: '1480.51'
+  underpayments_eligibility:
+  - Key: cyp5_dit4_1
+    Payment_Type: Underpayments
+    Theme: Citizenship
+    Theme_Description: "Recognized as a United States citizen through birth or naturalization,\
+      \ or as a \r\nlawfully present non-citizen in the United States"
+    Value: '10.659672'
+  - Key: cyp5_dit8_1
+    Payment_Type: Underpayments
+    Theme: Education
+    Theme_Description: The education level or enrollment status of the recipient/beneficiary
+    Value: '21.171293'
+  - Key: cyp5_dit15_1
+    Payment_Type: Underpayments
+    Theme: Employment
+    Theme_Description: The employment status of the recipient/beneficiary
+    Value: '10.807723'
+  - Key: cyp5_dit16_1
+    Payment_Type: Underpayments
+    Theme: Financial
+    Theme_Description: The financial position or status of a beneficiary, recipient, or their family
+    Value: '1236.670003'
+  - Key: cyp5_dit17_1
+    Payment_Type: Underpayments
+    Theme: Household Size
+    Theme_Description: Number of family mmembers in a household
+    Value: '198.240289'
+  - Key: cyp5_dit9_1
+    Payment_Type: Underpayments
+    Theme: Identity
+    Theme_Description: Able to establish that someone is uniquely who they claim to be
+    Value: '2.812969'
+  - Key: cyp5_dit14_1
+    Payment_Type: Underpayments
+    Theme: Residency
+    Theme_Description: Status of recipient's living location or arrangement
+    Value: '0.148051'
 Description: SNAP provides food benefits to low-income families to supplement their grocery budgets.
 It is the largest domestic nutrition assistance program.
 SNAP is a Federal program administered by States (All 50 States, D.C., Guam, and the Virgin